cjratcliff/ml-compiled/docs/recurrent.rst

 GRU (Gated Recurrent Unit)
 -------------------------------
-Variation of the LSTM that is simpler to compute and implement.
-Merges the cell and the hidden state.
+Variation of the LSTM that is simpler to compute and implement, mergeing the cell and the hidden state.

 Comparable performance to LSTMs on a translation task.
 Has two gates, a reset gate :math:`r` and an update gate :math:`z`.
 Not reducible from LSTM as there is only one tanh nonlinearity.
 Cannot ‘count’ as LSTMs can.
 Partially negates the vanishing gradient problem, as LSTMs do.

 The formulation is: